spsaucier/clearspend-mobile/README.md

 - Run the iOS app (remember to start a simulator or connect a device): `yarn ios`

+  - Alternatively, open the workspace in Xcode and build & run the app from there

 - Run the Android app (remember to start a simulator or connect a device): `yarn android`

 ## Setup Issues